 One of the most special cars that debuted at 2018’s Monterey Car Week was the Bugatti Divo, the latest and most hardcore offering from the French super sports car creator.
 Using the Chiron’s formidable underpinnings, the Divo has been developed as less of a continent-crossing GT car and more of a winding back road beast.

-Unveiled at the Quail, one of the largest and most prestigious car shows on the Monterey Car Week calendar, the Divo does not replace the Chiron but rather embraces Bugatti’s history in coachbuilding.
+Unveiled at the Quail, the Divo does not replace the Chiron but rather embraces Bugatti’s history in coachbuilding.
 Offering new bodywork and several track-inspired modifications, the Divo’s production is limited to just 40 examples and the price tag makes the €2.5-million ($3.8-million Canadian) that Bugatti charges for the Chiron seem quite reasonable.

 Named after the Targa Florio-winning French racing driver Albert Divo, this racy new Bugatti retains the Chiron’s monstrous 8-litre W16 (that’s 16 cylinders) with four turbochargers and the same buck wild power output of 1,479 horsepower (more than double that of the Ferrari GTC4Lusso I recently wrote about).